Kawartha Lakes: History

 The Kawartha Lakes area is situated on the traditional territory of the Anishinaabeg, Huron-Wendat and more recently, the Haudenosaunee peoples.
 The city's name is from the Kawartha Lakes.
 Kawartha is an anglicization of Ka-wa-tha (from Ka-wa-tae-gum-maug or Gaa-waategamaag), which was coined in 1895 by Martha Whetung of the Curve Lake First Nations.
 It meant "land of reflections" in the Anishinaabe language, according to Whetung.
 The word was later changed by tourism promoters to Kawartha, meaning "bright waters and happy lands."

 Prior to its restructuring as a city, the area was known as Victoria County.
 The city was created in 2001, during the ruling provincial Progressive Conservative party's "Common Sense Revolution".
 Through provincial legislation, the former Victoria County and its constituent municipalities were amalgamated into one entity named the City of Kawartha Lakes.

 This act was implemented by the Victoria County Restructuring Commission, led by commissioner Harry Kitchen.
-Despite a general opposition from residents of the area, the provincial government pushed forward with the amalgamation, which officially came into effect on January 1, 2001.
+Despite general opposition from residents of the area, the provincial government pushed forward with the amalgamation, which officially came into effect on January 1, 2001.

 By a narrow margin (51% for, 49% against), the citizens of Kawartha Lakes voted to de-amalgamate in a November 2003 local plebiscite, but the provincial and municipal governments have not taken any steps since the vote to initiate de-amalgamation.